Empowering students to achieve success in higher education.

 - One-on-one counseling for participants,

-- You CAN early awareness program for 8th grade students at Calvert Middle School,
+- You CAN early awareness program for 8th grade students at Calvert Middle School and at Southern Middle School,

 - “How Education Changed My Life” in-school assembly provides discussions with committed community leaders about their pathways to success propelled by education.